StackVista/stackstate-docs/stackpacks/integrations/traefik.md

 The StackState Agent V2 Traefik integration provides the following functionality:

-* Reporting Traefik frontends and backends as topology elements.
+* Reporting Traefik front- and back-ends as topology elements.
 * Reporting all network connections between services, including network traffic telemetry.

 Traefik is a [StackState curated integration](/stackpacks/integrations/about_integrations.md#stackstate-curated-integrations).